-21) Environmental Impact -
+23) Environmental Impact -

-- a) The landscape will be preserved in its natural state to the extent that is practical by minimizing tree removal, disturbance of soil and retaining existing vegetation. - b) Extensive grading and filling must be avoided as far as possible. - c) The proposed development will not cause a reduction in the land's capacity to hold water so that a dangerous or unhealthy condition results. - 22) Solid Waste Management The proposed development will provide for adequate disposal of solid wastes.
+- a) The landscape will be preserved in its natural state to the extent that is practical by minimizing tree removal, disturbance of soil and retaining existing vegetation. - b) Extensive grading and filling must be avoided as far as possible. - c) The proposed development will not cause a reduction in the land's capacity to hold water so that a dangerous or unhealthy condition results. - 24) Solid Waste Management The proposed development will provide for adequate disposal of solid wastes.
 All solid waste must be disposed of at a licensed disposal facility having adequate capacity to accept the project's wastes.

-23) Hazardous, Special & Radioactive Materials -
+25) Hazardous, Special & Radioactive Materials -

-a) Hazardous, Special and Radioactive Materials - The handling, storage, and use of all materials identified by the standards of a federal or state agency as hazardous, special or radioactive must be done in accordance with the standards of these agencies.

-b) No flammable or explosive liquids, solids or gases shall be stored in bulk above ground unless they are located at least seventy-five (75) feet from any lot line, or forty (40) feet in the case of underground storage.
+- a) Hazardous, Special and Radioactive Materials The handling, storage, and use of all materials identified by the standards of a federal or state agency as hazardous, special or radioactive must be done in accordance with the standards of these agencies. - b) No flammable or explosive liquids, solids or gases shall be stored in bulk above ground unless they are located at least seventy-five (75) feet from any lot line, or forty (40) feet in the case of underground storage.
 For the purposes of this section, bulk storage shall be considered one thousand (1,000) gallons or greater.
-All materials must be stored in a manner and location which is in compliance with appropriate rules and regulations of the Maine Department of Public Safety and other appropriate federal, state, and local regulations.
+All materials must be stored in a manner and location which is in compliance with appropriate rules and regulations of the Maine Department of Public Safety and other appropriate federal, state, and local regulations. - c) A Spill Prevention, Control, and Countermeasure Plan (SPCC) or Hazardous Waste Prevention Plan may be required to: - (i) Ensure materials are handled according to State & Federal rules and best management practices; - (ii) Minimize spills and contamination; and - (iii) To ensure prompt clean-up. - d) The Planning Board may require Pollution Insurance to ensure the proposed development has the resources necessary to clean-up any possible pollution due to hazardous, special and/or radioactive materials.

-24) Air Quality -
+26) Air Quality -